 Once an application is made, Council licensing inspectors, Public Health officers, and Police licensing officers commence their investigations in relation to the application.
 Other agencies can also look into the application (e.g. Fire Service).

-Council licensing inspectors, Police, and Health must inquire into all on-licence applications.
+Council licensing inspectors, Police, and Health must inquire into all off-licence applications.
 If the Police and/or Health authorities wish to oppose the application, they must send their report to the Licensing Committee within 15 working days (note - working days do not include public holidays but do include regional anniversary days) after receiving the application file from the Council.

 The Council is not required to report within 15 working days - they may take longer.